MaynardMiner/MM.Hash/README.md

 # MM.Hash
 #
 #
+#6/15/2018 After last release, I noticed encoding issues using cross-platform coding.
+Windows version is working, UNIX isn't.
+I'm going to resolve this over the weekend.
+I'm also going to try to load github with copies of the restored miners the app creates for linux, and create a "light" version for Linux users that aren't interested in waiting for miners to compile.
+#
 #MULTI-ALGO, MULTI-COIN SWITCHING, MULTI-POOL, MULTI-DEVICE, MULTI-WALLET, MULTI-DEVICE AUTO-PROFIT SWITCHING MINING ADMINISTRATION APPLICATION FOR UNIX AND WINDOWS.
 #
 #NOTE- MM.Hash will run miners that are compiled with Windows Binaries.
 There are miners inside MM.Hash now that do so.
 However it will not work with all Windows-Based miners, but it works with most from my expirementation.
 AMD support will come when I get a chance to buy and test an AMD GPU.
 Clone from git, as I am updating it constantly.